Pleistocene: Major events

 During the 2.5 million years of the Pleistocene, numerous cold phases called glacials (Quaternary ice age), or significant advances of continental ice sheets, in Europe and North America, occurred at intervals of approximately 40,000 to 100,000 years.
 The long glacial periods were separated by more temperate and shorter interglacials which lasted about 10,000–15,000 years.
 The last cold episode of the last glacial period ended about 10,000 years ago.
 Over 11 major glacial events have been identified, as well as many minor glacial events.
-A major glacial event is a general glacial excursion, termed a "glacial."
+A major glacial event is a general glacial excursion, termed a "glacial".
 Glacials are separated by "interglacials".
 During a glacial, the glacier experiences minor advances and retreats.
 The minor excursion is a "stadial"; times between stadials are "interstadials".

 These events are defined differently in different regions of the glacial range, which have their own glacial history depending on latitude, terrain and climate.
 There is a general correspondence between glacials in different regions.
 Investigators often interchange the names if the glacial geology of a region is in the process of being defined.
 However, it is generally incorrect to apply the name of a glacial in one region to another.

-For most of the 20th century only a few regions had been studied and the names were relatively few.
+For most of the 20th century, only a few regions had been studied and the names were relatively few.
 Today the geologists of different nations are taking more of an interest in Pleistocene glaciology.
 As a consequence, the number of names is expanding rapidly and will continue to expand.
 Many of the advances and stadials remain unnamed.
 Also, the terrestrial evidence for some of them has been erased or obscured by larger ones, but evidence remains from the study of cyclical climate changes.

 The glacials in the following tables show historical usages, are a simplification of a much more complex cycle of variation in climate and terrain, and are generally no longer used.
+The headings "Glacial 1" to "Glacial 4" are designations indicating the four most recent glacials, with "Glacial 4" being the most recent.
 These names have been abandoned in favour of numeric data because many of the correlations were found to be either inexact or incorrect and more than four major glacials have been recognised since the historical terminology was established.

 Corresponding to the terms glacial and interglacial, the terms pluvial and interpluvial are in use (Latin: pluvia, rain).
-A pluvial is a warmer period of increased rainfall; an interpluvial, of decreased rainfall.
+A pluvial is a warmer period of increased rainfall; an interpluvial is of decreased rainfall.
 Formerly a pluvial was thought to correspond to a glacial in regions not iced, and in some cases it does.
 Rainfall is cyclical also.
 Pluvials and interpluvials are widespread.

-There is no systematic correspondence of pluvials to glacials, however.
+There is no systematic correspondence between pluvials to glacials, however.
 Moreover, regional pluvials do not correspond to each other globally.
 For example, some have used the term "Riss pluvial" in Egyptian contexts.
 Any coincidence is an accident of regional factors.
 Only a few of the names for pluvials in restricted regions have been stratigraphically defined.